arbenson/ScHoLP-Tutorial/README.md

 ##### Figure 2G—H (model simulation)

 These figures require running simulations.
 Since the simulations are random, the output may not be exactly the same.
-The following will re-run the simulations and write the results to simulation.mat.
+The following will re-run the simulations and write the results to `simulation.mat`.

 ```julia
 include("simulations.jl")